italiaremote/awesome-italia-remote/CONTRIBUTING.md

 ### How To Contribute with PRs

-The new companies should be added to the data folder using a dedicated file, the files are divided by category (software, marketing, ecc...).
+The new companies must be added to the `/data` folder using a dedicated file in `snake_case.json` format.
+The files are divided by category into sub-folders (software, marketing, ecc...).
-The `README.md` file is automatically generated, so you don't have to edit it manually.
+Subsequently, the `README.md` file is automatically generated, so you don't have to edit it manually.

 1. Open `./data` directory
 2. Choose the correct company category (software, marketing, ecc...) and enter that directory